numbas/editor-docs/source/index.rst

     <img src="_images/numbas-logo-large.png" style="border: none; margin-bottom:2em;"/>

-Numbas is an open-source e-assessment system aimed at mathematic and other numerate disciplines.
+Numbas is an open-source e-assessment system aimed at mathematics and other numerate disciplines.
 It generates SCORM 2004-compliant, self-contained assessment packages.

 Find out more about Numbas, including case studies and the latest blog posts, at `numbas.org.uk <http://www.numbas.org.uk>`_.